simplystats/simplystats.github.io/_posts/2016-09-06-a-short-guide-for-phd-applicants.md

 to chose a lab that closely matches your interests.

-## What is difference between Statistics and Biostatistics
+## What is the difference between Statistics and Biostatistics?

 Short answer: very little.
 I treat them as the same in this guide.
 Long answer: read [this](http://simplystatistics.org/2015/11/09/biostatistics-its-not-what-you-think-it-is/).